How We Write

 - A “Last updated” date at the foot.

-- A list of sources used.
+- A list of sources used, where authoritative external references apply.

 - Structured data (JSON-LD